How to Buy DeepFakeAI (FAKEAI) Guide - MEXC

 P2P platforms let users buy and sell DeepFakeAI (FAKEAI) directly from other traders.
 These platforms offer various payment methods, such as bank transfers, PayPal, or even cash.
 While P2P trading provides flexibility, it's essential to use platforms with escrow services to ensure transaction security.

-Each method has its advantages, but centralized exchanges like MEXC remain the most straightforward and efficient way to buy FAKEAI, especially for beginners.
+Each method has its advantages, but centralised exchanges like MEXC remain the most straightforward and efficient way to buy FAKEAI, especially for beginners.

 How to Buy DeepFakeAI?